ZedYeung/courseservice/courseservice/Readme.md

      - department
      - boardId
-     - listOfRegisteredStudents/roster - has student Id list (this is the roster) Board
+     - listOfRegisteredStudents/roster - has student Id list (this is the roster)
+     - notificationTopic // NEW FIELD for storing sns topic.

+Board
      - Id (Dynamo Db generated) and hash key
      - boardId - DynamoDbIndexHashKey, a Global Secondary Index (GSI)
      - courseId

 Announcements
      - Id (Dynamo Db generated) and hash key
      - announcementId - dynamodb Index range key part of the GSI
      - announcementText - (ensure text size is no more than 160 characters)
      - boardId -DynamoDbIndexHashKey, part of the GSI Global Secondary Index (GSI)
+     - courseId - to send notification

 Student
      - Id (Dynamo Db generated) and hash key